 The sales pitch will sound good.
 It is also, in almost every case, a bad idea to listen to it.

-Instead of getting into all the details here, I’m simply going to tell you that 99% of the time you will want to avoid any kind of life insurance when it’s being sold as an investment opportunity.
-I’ve written about this in extensively on my blog, and you can find all the gory details here.
+Instead of getting into all the details here, I’m simply going to tell you that 99% of the time you will want to avoid any kind of life insurance that’s being sold as an investment opportunity.
+I’ve written about this extensively, and if you’re interested you can find all the gory details here: Why Whole Life Insurance Is a Bad Investment.

-Now, with that said, there are a few exceptions that I will mention quickly:
+With that said, there are a few exceptions that are worth mentioning quickly:

 But again, in almost all cases, you will be better off putting your investment money somewhere else.
 Life insurance is just very, very rarely a reasonable investment option.